Excessive drinking is a far-reaching problem that includes a number of health risks. Take a look at five health risks associated with heavy drinking:

 Because alcohol abuse takes a significant toll on the body, getting help is critical to preserving your health and life.
 If you or someone you love is struggling with alcohol abuse, professional treatment is the best way to break free from the constant pull of alcohol.

-At The Bluffs, we understand the dangers of alcohol abuse and the challenges of dependency.
+At Vertava Health of Ohio, we understand the dangers of alcohol abuse and the challenges of dependency.
 When people are ready to make a change, we offer a free, confidential consultation to help determine the right course of action.

 Reach out today to take the first step towards a life free of heavy drinking.